kazad/pastecal/README.md

 - Make it responsive (with all-hours moved via JS to just below the nav)
 - Have it save the calendar to localstorage until you share it
 - 5am mode

+Security model:

+- All calendars are stored by GUID (firebase-generated)
+- Anyone can create an entry in the ledger.
+This maps a shortcodel (/zad: GUID) to the GUID.
+Cannot be changed once mapped.
+- If you password protect a calc, the shortcode (/zad)